clhprasanna/DomainMetrics/README.md

-# MozDomainData
+# Domain Metrics

-Rest API to Fetch Moz Domain Data for a given URL
+Rest API's to Fetch Metrics for a given domain from Moz, Alexa and Google.